Christian Irobiso

-Okechukwu Christian Irobiso (born 28 May 1993) is a Nigerian professional footballer who plays as a forward.
+Okechukwu Christian Irobiso (born 28 May 1993) is a Nigerian professional footballer who plays as a forward for Kuwait Premier League club Sulaibikhat SC.

 Career

 On 11 February 2014, he signed a contract with the Slovak side Senica.

+On 30 December 2025, DPMM FC of Brunei announced the signing of Irobiso.
+He scored his first goal for the club in a 2–2 draw with Negeri Sembilan on 12 April 2026.

+On 11 August 2026, Irobiso signed for Sulaibikhat SC, and scored on his debut.